 This is where Small Batch Learning’s Virtual Menu tool can help.
 This feature (freely available to all users) allows managers to create an online breakdown of their real-life menu or stocklist – called a Virtual Menu – to which they can add all the products and recipes sold in their outlet, and then assign staff to train on it.
 With signature recipes, managers can author their own specs, including precise ingredient amounts and correct brands.
 For classics, a manager can customize a recipe from Small Batch’s own training library, adjusting the specs and brands to match their venue.

 A staff member who is properly trained won’t waste booze by over-pouring, or blow out your COGS by grabbing a top-shelf tequila

 And since an outlet’s Virtual Menu can be accessed by staff anywhere and at any time, on our mobile-friendly eLearning platform, you don’t have to worry about the logistics of getting all staff together for a group training session.
 (Although of course, we always recommend backing up online training with face-to-face sessions too.)

-And here’s another walk-through for adding or customizing a classic from Small Batch Learning’s ready-written library of classic cocktails.
+Here’s a walk-through for adding or customising a classic from Small Batch Learning’s ready-written library of classic cocktails.

 Looks easy right?
 If you’re interested in testing Small Batch Learning’s free online training for beverage service yourself, send us an enquiry here.
 And once you’ve tested and are happy with the platform, you can invite Jim to the platform to start getting those specs right.